Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Encouragement to Travel

 The Chariot often represents travel in a reading.
 You may be considering a long road trip or backpacking through Europe.
 It's important to exercise daily: this strengthens both your body and mind.
-Intentional movement looks like: a daily walk, going kayaking, climbing walls, taking up archery, swimming, skiing, jumping.
+Intentional movement looks like: a daily walk, going kayaking, climbing walls, taking up archery, swimming, skiing, or jumping.

 - Emotions and logic demand movement.
 Your soul isn't meant to sit idle and reject the body.
 You have a body for a reason: to get up and move.